jafupy/jafupycomv2/src/pages/legal/jaf-oss.md

 You are allowed to:

 - Use, copy, and modify the Software for personal, educational, or research purposes.
-- Distribute modified or unmodified versions of the Software, subject to the conditions listed below.
+- Distribute modified versions of the Software, subject to the conditions listed below.

 ## 2. Conditions